LeoYulinLi/leoresumebot/readme.md

 ```
 by providing an project entity, the `what` function can pull out the highlight from the resume and append it after some
 phrases.

-## Screenshots

-Digital Ocean is down...
-Will add some later...